Spearmint

 Health Benefits

-- Contains antioxidants and polyphenols that combat oxidative stress and inflammation
+- Contains antioxidants that help protect against oxidative stress and inflammation

-- May improve cognitive function and memory through its aromatic compounds
+- May improve cognitive function and memory due to its stimulating aromatic compounds

 Buying Guide